keithmendozasr/tlslookieloo/README.md

 ## Compilation

-This project uses cmake.
-Here's a way to compile it in Debian 10:
+This project has been tested on Debian 10 and macOS Catalina.
+Below are the steps used to compile on Debian 10:
-1. Make sure the following packages are installed:
+1. Install the following software packages:
 	1.  libssl-dev
 	1.  cmake
 	1.  libyaml-cpp